physx-is-fun/C-tutorial/datatypes.md

 # Data types

+## Data types

-Data types: Data types in c refer to an extensive system used for declaring variables or functions of different types.
+Data types in c refer to an extensive system used for declaring variables or functions of different types.
 The type of a variable determines how much space it occupies in storage and how the bit pattern stored is interpreted.
 The types in C can be classified as follows:

     Basic types: They are arithmetic types and are further classified into:
         (a) integer types